JanDebiec/MovieDB/test/readme.txt

-From command line to run all the tests: py.test -v *.py
+to run all the tests from the command line : py.test -v *.py